RadioTImes.com: Where are you now?

 When did you start getting recognised from the show?

 For every single person who worked on that show, it’s been a boost.
 Anybody that got killed off still went on to do other shows.
 It’s always been a show that has been well respected in the business.
-Almost instantaneously it gives you a higher level of offers to do other stuff.
+Almost instantaneously it gives you a higher level of offers and even contemplate doing other stuff.

 Are you getting tons of offers?